getreu/tp-note/README.md

    `tp-note --export=`).
 This way you can comfortably follow hyperlinks in your note files with any text based web browser, e.g. `lynx`.

+   **Building for Windows**

+   When building for Windows, it does not make sense to exclude the `message-box` feature, because - under Windows - it does not rely on the GTK library.
+Instead it uses direct Windows-API calls for popping up alert boxes.
+As these calls have no footprint in binary size or speed, always keep the `message-box` feature compiled in.

+   If - for some reason - you need to reduce _Tp-Note_'s dependencies and binary size, better exclude only its `viewer` feature:

+       cargo install --no-default-features --features message-box tp-note

    See also the user manual for a more detailed installation description.

 This project follows [Semantic Versioning](https://semver.org/).